SoftDevGang/login-form-tdd-ui-kata/Android/README.md

    - Begin with showing the header message.
 (DONE)
    - Should display nothing found.
 (DONE)
    - Should handle and display found news.
+(DONE)
+   - Challenge: UI testing

 6. Needed UI infrastructure `NewsAdapterTest` which we started as unit test.

+7. Backend Model download data.

+   - change download API to RX
+   - Challenge: Async testing

-7. Continue with download or click of item, etc.
+8. Continue UI with click of item, etc.